 Chemotherapy for Ewing tumors

-In the United States, the most common regimen is to alternate between 2 combinations of drugs given every 2 to 3 weeks (known as the VAC/IE regimen).
+In the United States, the most common regimen alternates between 2 combinations of drugs given every 2 to 3 weeks (VAdriaC alternating with IE).
 The first set of drugs includes vincristine, doxorubicin (Adriamycin), and cyclophosphamide.
 After the patient recovers from the effects of these drugs, another combination of drugs, ifosfamide and etoposide, is given.
 Some doctors may use slightly different combinations of drugs.

 Possible side effects of chemotherapy

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
-But other cells in the body, such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
-These cells are also likely to be affected by chemotherapy, which can lead to side effects.
+But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
+These cells are also likely to be affected by chemo, which can lead to side effects.

 - Hair loss

 - Increased chance of infections (from having too few white blood cells)